-H&M teamed up with huge names in fashion like Karl Lagerfeld, Isabel Marant and Balmain, while The Zara Group and its affiliate brands – Pull & Bear, Bershka and Stradivarius among them – established its global presence.
+H&M teamed up with huge names in fashion like Karl Lagerfeld, Isabel Marant and Balmain.
+The Zara Group and its affiliate brands – Pull & Bear, Bershka and Stradivarius among them – established its global presence.
 In 2017, the founder of Zara was briefly named the richest man in the world.
-All of this business seems like a great way for people to fulfill the American Dream but their business models deplete our wallets, ecosystems, and our mental health.
+All of this business seems like a great way for people to fulfill the American Dream.
+But their business models deplete our wallets, ecosystems, and our mental health.

 This is how it works.

-A pair of jeans with bulky white stitches will flood our feeds and win our hearts until business casual dogtooth takes over the following week.
+A pair of jeans with bulky white stitches will flood our feeds and win our hearts.
+That is until business casual dogtooth takes over the following week.
 We locate our most convenient fast fashion facility in the hope of posting that same look to our own feed before the day is over.
-At the store, we realize that the jeans cost more than we budgeted for that month for clothes but we buy them anyway because they are the least expensive version of that pair that we’ve yet seen.
+At the store, we realize that the jeans cost more than we budgeted for that month.
+But we buy them anyway because they are the least expensive version of that pair we’ve yet seen.

 We’re flooded with a bitter sweetness as we look in our mirror, tilt our head a little, and take a selfie.

-That photo fits perfectly on our page with the crashing wave photo from last week and the one of us sitting in the bamboo, woven-style chair with the white fringe cushion.
-And we’re so relieved and proud that the picture fits with the rest of our images, because those images are our life.
-We put the best of what we do up and share it with other people who are doing exactly the same.
+That photo fits perfectly on our page with the crashing wave photo from last week.
+And the one of us sitting in the bamboo, woven-style chair with the white fringe cushion.
+We’re so relieved and proud that the picture fits with the rest of our images, because those images are our life.
+We put up the best of what we do and share it with other people doing exactly the same.

-As a community we create a distorted image that reflects more favourably our homes, our friends and who we are.
+As a community we create a distorted image.
+This reflects more favourably our homes, our friends and who we are.
 We build our identities with each other and our identity follows trends.

-A closer look at the jeans in the back of our closet, that might come back in style, will show that the fabric is on the lower-quality side and that we may have been a little too wrapped up in our image when we bought them.
-The money we spend on seasonal pieces might be better spent on timeless classics and looks that we have thought out more thoroughly.
+A closer look at the jeans in the back of our closet, that might come back in style, will show that the fabric is on the lower-quality side.
+We may have been a little too wrapped up in our image when we bought them.
+The money we spend on seasonal pieces might be better spent on timeless classics.
+Looks that we have thought out more thoroughly.
 After all, style comes from within and will prevail no matter what we choose to wear.

-The fashion industry is one of the most polluting, with dyes that flood waterways, garments that overflow landfills, and chemical wastewater that runs into our waterways.
+The fashion industry is one of the most polluting.
+Dyes that flood waterways Garments that overflow .
+Chemical wastewater that runs into our waterways.
 The delicate balance of our marine ecosystems is thrown off with every seasonally discarded shirt and nylon.
-The price we pay for style is larger than the dollar sign, but it’s hidden behind our desire to be a part of an “on point” online community.
+The price we pay for style is larger than the dollar sign.
+But it’s hidden behind our desire to be a part of an “on point” online community.

 Then there’s the price we pay with our mental health and this constant striving to look good, blend in and stand out all at the same time.

-Vogue Runway posts that fashion is now a tool for us to express our beliefs but in 2016, covered the collaborations between H&M and designers like Karl Lagerfeld of Chanel, as a smashing success.
+Vogue Runway posts that fashion is now a tool for us to express our beliefs.
+But in 2016, they hailed the collaborations between H&M and designers like Karl Lagerfeld of Chanel, as a smashing success.
 This is a contradictory message for readers.

-We look through glossy pages for guidance on how to look and act but when we are told to wear disposable clothes, we might start to feel disposable.
-When we we look disposable our personal value goes down.
+We look through glossy pages for guidance on how to look and act.
+But when we are told to wear disposable clothes, we might start to feel disposable.
+When we look disposable, our personal value goes down.
 We don’t perform as well and stop doing the things we like to post about.
 Our Instagram feeds stagnate and its all because of one crushed velvet hoodie.